 A wool coat can be cleaned at home for a fraction of the price of taking it to the dry cleaners, and its just so easy to clean your coat at home!
 Start by looking it over carefully to see what needs doing:

 Grubby looking bobbles, lint and hair ruining the look?
 Then our Cashmere Comb is perfect, and also so satisfying!
 Run it gently across the fabric and it will catch the loose fibres so you can remove and throw them away - transformational!

-Cleaning the Lining Most likely the only bit of the lining that really needs cleaning is around the armpits, to remove any odours.
-The best way to do this is with a steamer, with a dash of our Cashmere and Wool Wash in the steamer water.
+.
 However you need to make sure that you don't overheat the leather itself, so try to pull the lining away from the leather, letting it hang down, or if there's a separation in the lining, pop a towel inside to protect the leather.
 Then you can lightly steam the lining to freshen it up.
-If you can't separate the lining from the leather in the armpit area, for example, if it's stitched in place along the arm seam, then it might be better to use a sponge and our Cashmere and Wool liquid detergent to sponge it down by hand.
+If you can't separate the lining from the leather in the armpit area, for example, if it's stitched in place along the arm seam, then it might be better to spot clean.

 Cleaning the Exterior This is easy, and very mindful to do!
 Take our Sandalwood Leather Balm, and our Natural Sponge (available to buy as a kit here: Leather Care Kit) and dab the balm onto the leather in a circular motion.
 One pot of balm should be good for a whole leather jacket with some to spare.
 The balm will soften, clean and protect the jacket from damage.
 When you're finished you can simply give it a light buff with the Bamboo Cloth available in the set.
 Marvel at the transformation!

-So to sum up, with a bit of knowledge and the right essentials, you can safely clean your winter coat at home and avoid the toxic chemicals, plastic and expense of the dry cleaners.
+So to sum up, with a bit of knowledge and the right essentials, you can safely clean your coat at home and avoid the toxic chemicals, plastic and expense of the dry cleaners.
 For the perfect clean every time, shop the whole Clothes Doctor range.